openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-richeditor.md

 When a custom keyboard is set, activating the text box opens the specified custom component, instead of the system input method.

 The custom keyboard's height can be set through the **height** attribute of the custom component's root node, and its width is fixed at the default value.

-The custom keyboard is displayed on top of the current page, without compressing or raising the page.

 The custom keyboard cannot obtain focus, but it blocks gesture events.